paulmarrington/Unity-Documentation/CustomAssets/index.md

 * be reviewed by other actions (such as no jumping on low health)
 * In this example a CustomAsset.Float project resource does the job while markedly reducing the amount of code and support compared to a singleton.

-See how easy it is to create [here](#health-bar) e in [this](https://www.youtube. com/watch?v=) short video including testing framework.
+See how easy it is to create [here](#health-bar) e in [this](https://www.youtube.com/watch?v=) short video including testing framework.
 Use the same techniques for stamina, mana, progress and the many other measures used in games.
 Then branch out to more uses.

 ### Game Managers
 The traditional approach of using a MonoBehaviour as a manager creates a system that is difficult to test in isolation.
-[Here](https://www.youtube .com/watch?v=) we have a video on creating the framework for a health manager using custom assets.
+[Here](https://www.youtube.com/watch?v=) we have a video on creating the framework for a health manager using custom assets.
 Go [here](#health-manager) if you prefer to read.

 Refactoring existing code into custom asset managers can be done in very little time while providing benefits in stability, flexibility and testing.
 [Here](#refactoring-to-use-custom-assets) is a non-trivial example from existing code.

 ### Persistent Storage
 Every mutable custom asset includes a checkbox in the inspector for persistent storage.
 Data saves when changed and restored on program restart.

+### Decoupling Services
+A game that connects directly to external services is brittle.
+Custom Asset Services decouples your game from external services.
+It makes changing service providers easier.
+Multiple providers, fallback on failure amd mocking are all supported.
+Using different providers for different platforms is as easy as creating a new context asset.
+A database service, for example can have different contexts for production, staging, test and development.

 > Read the code in the Examples Folder and run the Example scene